"Last Train to the Zona Verde,” by

 observer.
 But all ‘honest observers’

-also harbour inbred thoughts.
+also harbor inbred thoughts.
 He is dour

 about the Cuban intervention in Angola against South Africa and UNITA.
 He somewhat resents the landless blacks of